Andre-FP/Polytech-Machine-Learning-Projects/README.md

 # Polytech-Works
-Ensamble of machine learning projects from Polytech
+Ensemble of machine learning projects from Polytech